martinesparza/PAC-memory/README.md

 # PAC-memory
 Phase-amplitude coupling (PAC) in episodic memory formation between frontal theta and whole-brain gamma.
+Unfortunately, the data is currently unavailable so these scripts are purely for demonstration purposes.

 - main_MI.me script generates the figures shown below.
-You need to point to the code folder, the Fieldtrip folder and the folder containing the data.
-- For statistical analysis, execute rand_MI to generate the null distribution of PAC differences between hit and misses (long run time).
+- For statistical analysis, rand_MI generates the null distribution of PAC differences between hit and misses.
-- Then, execute Cluster_statistics.m to view significant electrodes.
+- Finally, Cluster_statistics.m plots significant electrodes.

 *****